polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

 ## Writing benchmarks

 Writing a runtime benchmark is similar to writing a unit test for your pallet.
-Like unit tests, benchmarks need to execute a specific logical paths in your code.
+Like unit tests, benchmarks must execute a specific logical paths in your code.
 In unit tests, you check the code for specific success and failure results.
 For benchmarks, you want to execute the **most computationally intensive** path.